CARES Act Emergency Relief Fund

 About the CARES Act Higher Education Emergency Relief Fund

-Impact of the COVID-19 crisis this spring at St. Luke’s University Health Network has been substantial, effecting our institution on every front including our School of Nursing.
+Impact of the COVID-19 crisis at St. Luke’s University Health Network has been substantial, effecting our institution on every front including our School of Nursing.
 Our nursing students have had to manage unprecedented challenges to their personal and academic lives.

-To help students who have been impacted financially, St. Luke’s School of Nursing is distributing emergency government grant funding through the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+To help students who have been impacted financially, St. Luke’s School of Nursing distributed emergency government grant funding through the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The CARES Act Higher Education Emergency Relief Fund-IHE/Student Aid provides funding for institutions to award emergency financial aid grants to students who have been impacted by the COVID-19 crisis.
 Students are provided the flexibility to spend grant dollars as they deem appropriate.
 The funds were specifically provided to help students with COVID-19 related challenges which may include items such as food, housing, course materials, technology, health care and child care.

 The CARES Act requires all colleges and universities participating in the program to provide access to the following information.